Enabling Noble Metal Reactivity with Earth-Abundant Metals for Selective Bond Functionalization Strategies

 Introduction

 The functionalization of C=C and C–X bonds (X = I, Cl, Br, and H) is fundamental in organic chemistry for making carbon-carbon bonds or for introducing molecular complexity.
-Chemists have traditionally relied on precious metal catalysts such as palladium, platinum, and iridium to facilitate these transformations.
+Chemists have traditionally relied on precious metals catalysts such as palladium, platinum, and iridium to facilitate these transformations.

-Challenges with Precious Metals
+Scarcity of Precious Metals

 Some of these metals, if not all of them, are among the rarest on earth, leading to increasingly high prices and uncertainty in future supply chains.
 As their availability continues to decline, it is important to address the scarcity of these metals to secure a sustainable future.